10x-Engineers/Infinite-ISP_ReferenceModel/README.md

 | **[Infinite-ISP_Firmware](https://github.com/10xEngineersTech/Infinite-ISP_Firmware)**                                      | Firmware for the Kria kV260’s embedded Arm® Cortex®A53 processor|
 | **[Infinite-ISP_TuningTool](https://github.com/10xEngineersTech/Infinite-ISP_TuningTool)**                              | Collection of calibration and analysis tools for the Infinite-ISP |

-# Infinite-ISP_ReferenceModel: A Python-based Model for RTL Implementation of Camera Pipeline Modules
+# Infinite-ISP Reference Model: A Python-based Model for RTL Implementation of Camera Pipeline Modules

 ## Overview
 Infinite-ISP Reference Model is a Python based fixed-point implementation of Infinite-ISP pipeline.
 It is a comprehensive collection of camera pipeline modules, designed to convert input RAW images from sensors to output RGB images.
 The model provides a reference implementation that aids in generating RTL code enabling rigorous testing, verification, and validation of the pipeline's functionality and behavior.